 Finger-tighten the Water Supply and Drain connections to chamber.
 Plug pump wire into receptacle, turn clockwise to lock.
+Drain tube must not be submerged in the water.
 Installation behind chamber is not recommended because it may block the air vents.